gurkenlabs/litiengine/docs/faq/general.md

----
+# General Java Game Development FAQ
-description: This page contains answers to frequently asked questions that are broadly related to Java Game Development.
+This page contains answers to frequently asked questions that are broadly related to Java Game Development.
----

 ## Libraries
 This section contains useful information for external libraries related to Java Game Development.